akamai/cli-appsec/README.md

-  decline-recommendation                    Decline a recommendation. reset-recommendation                      Reset a recommendation. activation-history                        List activation history for the configuration.
+  decline-recommendation                    Decline a recommendation. reset-recommendation                      Reset a recommendation. activation-history                        List activation history for the configuration. malware-policies                          List all malware policies. malware-policy                            Display contents of a malware policy. modify-malware-policy                     Modify an existing malware policy. create-malware-policy                     Create a malware policy. delete-malware-policy                     Delete an existing malware policy. malware-policies-actions                  Display all enabled malware policy actions. disable-malware-policy                    Remove actions to an existing malware policy in a firewall policy. enable-malware-policy                     Assign actions to an existing malware policy in a firewall policy. malware-content-types                     List all malware content types.

 Command options:
   --json        Print the raw json response.
 All commands respect this option.                       [boolean]